lalitavai/ImageClassifierFromScratch/README.md

 4. Evaluate the model and fine-tune as necessary.
 5. Generate predictions and create a submission file.

-## runing project with Jupyter Notebook
+## Runing project with Jupyter Notebook
 training-from-scratch-vk.ipynb

 ## Acknowledgments